the-vegetarian-vampire/Smart-Contract-Resources/README.md

   1. Restrict access
   2. Validate inputs
   3. Guard against reentrancy hack

+`Nonce` - transaction code for this account starting with 0
 `pure` - static, does not effect or modify state, more computational [free function]
 `recieve` -
 `require` -
 `revert` - gives back gas but loses some
+`Solc` - the solidity compiler to byte code
 `struct` - useful for grouping together related data, can be declared outside of a contract and imported in another contract
 `TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools
 `Unchecked` instead of `SafeMath` can be more `gas efficient` if you know your math won’t reach top or bottom limits